 - Position a rack one-third up from the bottom of the oven.
 Preheat the oven to 350°F (325°F for a convection oven).
 Grease and lightly flour two 9- by 1½-inch round pans, three 8- or 9- by 1½-inch round pans, two 8-by 4-inch loaf pans, one 13- by 9- by 2-inch baking pan, or one 10-inch (12-cup) Bundt or tube pan.

-- Sift together the flour, spices, baking powder, baking soda, and salt.
+- Sift together the flour, spices, and baking soda.
 In a large bowl, beat together the eggs and sugar.
 Beat in the oil and vanilla.
 Stir in the flour mixture.

 - Add the carrots and the nuts.
 It will be a rather loose batter.